 Common sense when collecting at all locations should always be used and you should check tide times before visiting, as you can easily be cut off by the tide.
 At this location, the steep angled rocks are slippery and sharp in places, making them fairly dangerous to walk on.

-This site is an SSSI.
-This means you can visit the site, but hammering the bedrock is not permitted.
+Note that this site is also an SSSI.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – Crackington Haven